Flood Warning

 The City of Flagler Beach participates with Flagler County Emergency Management in Disaster Preparedness activities.
 A Disaster Preparedness Guide is available at County and City government buildings.
 This highly informative guide has an evacuation map, a detachable card with important emergency numbers, and lots of useful information on how to plan before, during, and after an emergency.

-You may want to sign up for CODERED, an emergency communications network chosen by Flagler County and available on our Police and Fire Department websites.
-Those who enroll in the CodeRED system can receive emails or phone calls (depending on which options they choose) regarding warnings in targeted geographic areas.
+You may want to sign up for ALERTFlager, an emergency communications network chosen by Flagler County and available on our Police and Fire Department websites.
+Those who enroll in the ALERTFlagler system can receive emails or phone calls (depending on which options they choose) regarding warnings in targeted geographic areas.
 Signing up is easy and quick.
-Sign up on the front page of the City's Website or on our Emergency Alert page.
+ALERTFlagler

 Flagler County Emergency Management’s website, is your best source of information on how to prepare and what to do in the event of an emergency.
 The Flagler County Emergency Operations Center is located in Building 3 behind the Government Services Building at 1769 E. Moody Boulevard, Bunnell, 32110.
 To contact them by telephone: